ClonyPDF home

 Who sets the rules: Thai visa authority overview

 Thailand visa photo specifications are set by the Ministry of Foreign Affairs of Thailand, enforced day-to-day through two channels depending on how you apply: Royal Thai Embassies and Consulates-General abroad for paper applications, and the e-Visa portal at thaievisa.go.th for online applications, which now covers most Tourist, Non-B, Non-O, and DTV filings.
+Thai passports are handled separately by the Department of Consular Affairs.

 This matters for your photo because the two channels don't always describe the same requirement in the same words.
 An embassy's printed checklist might say "passport-style photo, white background" without a stated millimeter figure, while the e-Visa portal's upload field enforces a specific pixel dimension and file size at the point of submission.
 When the two appear to conflict, the system you're actually submitting through — portal or embassy counter — is the one whose limit applies to you.